visgl/deck.gl/docs/advanced/views.md

 ## Choosing a Projection Mode

-The `View` class allows the application full control of what projection to use through the `projection` prop.
-It is designed to accept a function that can directly call matrix creation methods from math libraries like math.gl or gl-matrix.
-Examples of functions that can be used are:
+The `View` class allows the application full control of what projection to use through the `projection` prop, which expects a function that can transform view properties into a projection matrix:

+* The `projection` function will be called with the `View`s props, merged with `width`, `height`, `aspect` and `distance`.
+* The `projection` function must return a 4x4 matrix (a 16 element array in column-major order).

+Applications would typically use matrix creation methods from math libraries like [math.gl](https://uber-web.github.io/math.gl/#/documentation/overview) or [gl-matrix](http://glmatrix.net/).
+Examples of math.gl functions that can be used are:

 | Projection                      | Needs View Parameters | Description    |
 | ---                             | ---                   | ---            |